Other articles

 read more

 I recently started working with Calvert K9 Search, a local SAR team that specializes in using dogs to search for people.
-In an effort to improve communications between the command post (base) and teams …
+In an effort to improve communications between the command post (base) and teams in the field I embarked on …

 read more